 Become a Personal Trainer

-The American Council on Exercise (ACE) Certification Preparation Program prepares students to sit for the ACE Certified Personal Trainer certification or another NCCA accredited personal trainer certification.
+The American Council on Exercise (ACE) Certification Preparation Program prepares students to sit for the ACE Certified Personal Trainer (CPT) exam.
 With this ACE approved curriculum, offered by KU Recreation Services, students engage in practical application of the materials covered.
 The course offers both lecture and movement training and applies theory to practice.
 Upon successful completion of the program, students will demonstrate their knowledge and skills of:

 - Exercise science

 - Fitness assessments

 - Exercise programming

 - Exercise form and technique

 Students enrolled at the University of Kansas in 6 or more credit hours during spring 2024 semester.